sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 ## Project Overview

 Football — known as soccer in the United States where currently the World Cup 2026 is ongoing — is one of the most popular sports worldwide.
 Over the past decade, the volume of analytical data generated during professional football matches has increased dramatically due to advances in technologies such as high-resolution cameras, drones, wearable sensors, and automated tracking systems.
 One of the leading providers of football analytics data is StatsBomb [[1]](#ref1), which offers extensive event and performance data from matches around the world.
 In addition to its commercial products, StatsBomb maintains a large open-data repository on GitHub [[2]](#ref2).
-This repository currently (in July 2026) contains free data from more than 3,400 matches across 190+ competitions, ranging from domestic leagues to major continental and international tournaments, including the 2022 FIFA World Cup as well as the latest continental championships, like the 2025 UEFA Women´s Euro Cup.
+This repository currently (in July 2026) contains free data from many thousand matches across 190+ competitions, ranging from domestic leagues to major continental and international tournaments, including the 2022 FIFA World Cup as well as the latest continental championships, like the 2025 UEFA Women´s Euro Cup.

 The rapid growth in the availability of football analytics data raises an interesting research question: